ccrudkin/weatherscheme/README.md

 A simple app that generates a dynamic color scheme based on local weather conditions.

 Usage:
-Enter comma-separated, decimal-format coordinates in the input field to begin (e.g., 39.9169779, -105.1290041).
+Enter a location by address, landmark, or city + state / country in the input field to begin (e.g., "Denver, CO" or "the Statue of Liberty").
 Hit enter, or click "Get scheme" to fetch the weather and generate a color scheme for the given locale.

 Project / server setup:
 Clone from Github into new local repository.